 Despite an NCAA investigation into Manziel's eligibility related to autograph signings, a high-ranking Texas A&M official told an industry source that the school is confident that the Heisman Trophy winner will be cleared of any wrongdoing, according to CBSSports.com.

-When asked if Manziel has interviewed by the NCAA, senior associate athletic director of external affairs Jason Cook said: "Texas A&M will not address such questions regarding specific student-athletes."
+Asked if Manziel was interviewed by the NCAA, senior associate athletic director of external affairs Jason Cook said, "Texas A&M will not address such questions regarding specific student-athletes."